reg-viz/node-xcb/README.md

 # node-xcb
-Docker image for run Chrome headless
+Docker image for running Node.js and Chrome with `--headless` option.